History of socialism: WWII and the Post-war and Cold War era (1945–1989)

+In 1945, the three great powers of the Allies of World War II met at the Yalta Conference to negotiate an amicable and stable peace.
+UK Prime Minister Winston Churchill joined USA President Franklin D. Roosevelt and Joseph Stalin, General Secretary of the Communist Party of the Soviet Union's Central Committee.
+With the relative decline of Britain compared to the two superpowers, the US and the Soviet Union, however, many viewed the world as "bi-polar" – a world with two irreconcilable and antagonistic political and economic systems.

 One of the great postwar victories of democratic socialism was the election victory of the British Labour Party led by Clement Attlee in June 1945.
 Socialist (and in some places Stalinist) parties also dominated postwar governments in France, Italy, Czechoslovakia, Belgium, Norway and other European countries.
 The Social Democratic Party had been in power in Sweden since the 1932 general election, and Labour parties also held power in Australia and New Zealand.
 In Germany, on the other hand, the Social Democrats emerged from the war much weakened, and were defeated in Germany's first democratic elections in 1949.
 The united front between democrats and the Stalinist parties which had been established in the wartime resistance movements continued in the immediate postwar years.
 The democratic socialist parties of Eastern Europe, however, were destroyed when Stalin imposed so-called "Communist" regimes in these countries.